opentecture/mindmapping/README.md

 ## Wish list

+* Sliding menu - so works on phone
+* Auto-rotate
 * Coming next with UI:
 	* Adding data to new cubes / saving data to file for reuse
 	* Polylines between data points